elderlybeginner/games/README.md

 ```
 Any suggestion are wellcome
-Help me, please, to make code more pythonic
+Help me, please, to make the code more pythonic
 ```